Tmux + Claude GenAI: Coding Nirvana

 run '~/.tmux/plugins/tpm/tpm'

-When you modify tmux config gile ~/.tmux.config you should run tmux source ~/.tmux.config so new settings get parsed.
-You can run this inside tmux session (if you dont want to restart) or outside
+When you modify the tmux config file ~/.tmux.conf, you should run tmux source ~/.tmux.conf so new settings get parsed.
+You can run this inside a tmux session (if you don’t want to restart) or outside.

 iTerm2 Considerations

-If you are using iTerm2.app on MacOS, for Tmux to work well, you need to make sure couple configurations are set properly:
+If you are using iTerm2.app on MacOS, for Tmux to work well, you need to make sure a couple of configurations are set properly:

 Essential Shortcuts:

-Reminder: prefix means ctrl+space in our config and default one is ctrl+b
+Reminder: prefix means ctrl+space in our config, and the default is ctrl+b.

 Further Comfort